frankc60/jpretty/README.md

 # jpretty
-prettier display of json, in a key = value output.
+prettier display of json, using dot delimiter and a key = value output.

 ```js
 let jPretty = require("jpretty");